MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 If you're good at selling yourself, this is where you shine.
 Otherwise no worries.
 A 1 minute, well-rehearsed spiel is all you need to sound prepared and professional.

+## Brainstorming

+As you brainstorm talking points about your career trajectory and how you got into web development, ask yourself these questions:

+* When did you write your first line of code?
+Writing BASIC functions on your TI graphing calculator in middle school counts.
+That’s how a lot of successful programers got started.
+* Why did you choose to major in X?
+* How did you decide on web development?
+* How do your major and web development relate in your mind (Get creative)
+* What online resources did you use before applying to App Academy?

 ## Your 60-second life's story